Cookies on the Healthspan site

 As a result, vitamin D deficiency becomes common during autumn and winter for people living in northern latitudes such as the UK.
 Even when the sun is shining, many people also fail to make enough vitamin D because they, sensibly, avoid the sun, cover up or use high-SPF sunscreens.
 This problem is compounded during times of social distancing, as more of us stay inside for the majority of the day.

 Because of this, it's important to get vitamin D from your diet.
 Vitamin D can be found in useful amounts in:

-This can make it difficult for those following certain dietary regimes (particularly vegetarians and vegans) to get enough.
-Public Health England therefore recommends that we all take a vitamin D supplement during the colder months of the year.
+This can make it difficult for those following certain dietary regimes (particularly vegetarians and vegans) to get enough, or even those without particular dietary requirements during the colder months.

 Vitamin D supports many functions in the body, and deficiency can cause problems in anything from immunity to bones and muscles.

 Vitamin D helps to protect against a number of infections by increasing the production of proteins that are needed for the body's natural antimicrobial defences.1